Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Related works

 \section{Related works}

-\textbf{Single image-based 3D human pose and shape estimation.} Most of the current single image-based 3D human pose and shape estimation methods are based on the model-based approach, which predicts parameters of a pre-defined 3D human mesh model, SMPL~\cite{loper2015smpl}.
-Kanazawa~\etal~\cite{kanazawa2018end} proposed an end-to-end trainable human mesh recovery (HMR) system that uses the adversarial loss to make their output 3D human mesh anatomically plausible.
+\textbf{Single image-based 3D human pose and shape estimation.} Most of the current single image-based 3D human pose and shape estimation methods are based on the model-based approach, which predicts parameters of a predefined 3D human mesh model, SMPL~\cite{loper2015smpl}.
+Kanazawa~\etal~\cite{kanazawa2018end} proposed an end-to-end trainable human mesh recovery (HMR) system that uses adversarial loss to make their output 3D human mesh anatomically plausible.
 Pavlakos~\etal~\cite{pavlakos2018learning} used 2D joint heatmaps and silhouette as cues for predicting accurate SMPL parameters.
-Omran~\etal~\cite{omran2018neural} proposed a similar system, which exploits human part segmentation as a cue for regressing SMPL parameters.
+Omran~\etal~\cite{omran2018neural} proposed a similar system, which uses human part segmentation as a cue for regressing SMPL parameters.
 Pavlakos~\etal~\cite{pavlakos2019texturepose} proposed a system that uses multi-view color consistency to supervise a network using multi-view geometry.
-Kolotouros~\etal~\cite{kolotouros2019learning} introduced a self-improving system that consists of a SMPL parameter regressor and an iterative fitting framework~\cite{bogo2016keep}.
+Kolotouros~\etal~\cite{kolotouros2019learning} introduced a self-improving system that consists of an SMPL parameter regressor and an iterative fitting framework~\cite{bogo2016keep}.
+Georgakis~\etal~\cite{georgakis2020hierarchical} incorporated hierarchical kinematic prior on a human body to a network.

-On the other hand, the model-free approach estimates the shape directly instead of regressing the model parameters.
+Conversely, the model-free approach estimates the shape directly instead of regressing the model parameters.
 Varol~\etal~\cite{varol2018bodynet} proposed BodyNet, which estimates 3D human shape in the 3D volumetric space.
 Kolotouros~\etal~\cite{kolotouros2019convolutional} designed a graph convolutional human mesh regression system.
 Their graph convolutional network takes a template human mesh in a rest pose as input and predicts mesh vertex coordinates using image features from ResNet~\cite{he2016deep}.
 Moon and Lee~\cite{moon2020i2l} introduced a lixel-based 1D heatmap to localize mesh vertices in a fully convolutional manner.
 Choi~\etal~\cite{choi2020p2m} proposed a graph convolutional network that recovers 3D human pose and mesh from a 2D human pose.

-Despite high accuracy on a static image, the single image-based works suffer from temporal inconsistency (\textit{e.g.}, sudden change of poses), when applied to a video.
+Despite moderate performance on a static image, the single image-based works suffer from temporal inconsistency (\textit{e.g.}, sudden change of poses), when applied to a video.